christear/APAIQ_release/README.md

 The factor is equal to 1000000/(total unique mapped reads)

 ## install APAIQ
-To install the compiled version of APAIQ from conda, we recommend to creat a conda enviroment first using `conda create -n apaiq_env` and then
+To install the compiled version of APAIQ from conda, we recommend to creat a conda enviroment firstly using `conda create -n apaiq_env` and then
-`conda install -c joshuachou apaiq`
+`conda install -c joshuachou apaiq`.
 All the enviroment files and required libraries would be installed automatically